On this page

 Information is encapsulated in the JSON payload in the data.events object.
 The data.events object is an array that contains multiple events in a single POST request.
 Events that occur within a short time of each other are amalgamated in the array, and each array element contains information on one event.

 The content of each array element is an object of the LogEvent type.
 This is the same object that the System Log API defines for system log events.
-See System Log API for information on the object and its sub-objects.
+See the System Log API (opens new window) for information on the object and its sub-objects.

 Okta delivers events on a best-effort basis.
 Events are delivered at least once.
-Delivery can be delayed by network conditions.
+Network conditions can delay delivery.
 Sometimes, multiple requests may arrive at the same time after a delay, or events may arrive out of order.
 To establish ordering, you can use the time stamp contained in the data.events.published property of each event.
 To detect duplicated delivery, you can compare the eventId value of incoming events against the values for events previously received.

 Note: Contact Okta support only if you're seeing event hook call delays greater than 60 minutes.
 In most cases, these delays are resolved before that time.